 The District reports fund balances in the governmental fund in accordance with Governmental Accounting Standards Board (GASB) Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This Statement defined the different types of fund balances that a governmental entity must use for financial reporting.
-As of December 31, 2022, fund balance of the governmental fund is classified as follows:
+As of December 31, 2023, fund balances of the governmental funds are classified as follows: